YixinChenYC1999/YixinChenYC1999.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year IT Ph.D. student of the Department of Computer & Information Sciences at Towson University, advised by [Dr. Yifan Guo](https://yifan-guo.com/www/index.html).
-My research interests focus on Edge Computing and AI Security.
+I am a PhD Candidate (third-year IT Ph.D. student) of the Department of Computer & Information Sciences at Towson University, advised by [Dr. Yifan Guo](https://yifan-guo.com/www/index.html).
+My research interests focus on Edge AI System and Security.